microsoft/teams-ai/README.md

 ### LLM modularity

 While the SDK handles OpenAI's GPT models out of the box, you can choose to swap to the LLM of your choice without touching any of your conversational app code.

+## License

+This SDK is licensed under the MIT License.
+This SDK includes tools to use APIs provided by third parties.
+These APIs are provided under their own separate terms.

+- OpenAI API.
+Use of the OpenAI API requires an API key, which can be obtained from OpenAI.
+By using this SDK, you agree to abide by the OpenAI API Terms of Use and Privacy Policy.
+You can find them at [OpenAI Terms of Use](https://openai.com/policies/terms-of-use)
+- Azure OpenAI Service.
+Use of the Azure OpenAI API requires an API key.
+By using this SDK, you agree to abide by the Azure OpenAI API terms.
+You can find them at [Azure OPENAI TOS](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/MCA#ServiceSpecificTerms), and associated documentation at [Azure Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/).

+---

 ## Contributing